You will usually receive your wedding images about 5 – 7 weeks from your big day.

 To answer this question, it helps to understand what happens after a wedding.

-Importing the images and backing them up
+Importing the images and backing up

 Sorting through the images

 The editing process involves pre-sorting through all the images taken on the day and selecting those that the photographer wants to keep and process and deliver to their client.
 This can be quite a long process and involves a lot of time to sort through several thousand images.
-Any images that may have issues such guests blinking or distracted are usually discarded.
+Any images that may have issues such as guests blinking or distracted are usually discarded.
 It usually takes several passes through all the images to finally select the best ones that we keep for processing.

 Editing and retouching

-In summary, your wedding images will take on average about four to six weeks before they are ready and may take a little longer if there are any albums to be printed.
+In summary, your wedding images will take on average about five to seven weeks before they are ready and may take a little longer if there are any albums to be printed.
 This time can slip out a little depending on how busy we are but this will give you an idea.
 Other photographers may take longer in some cases but generally anything up to twelve weeks should be considered to be acceptable but over that, you should start asking questions.
 If you get your images back in a few days or so then I would doubt the professionalism of the photographer and their workflow.